-Friday's Best Deals: LG 4K Monitor, Google Nest Audio 2-Pack, Sunday Scaries CBD Gummies, Style & Co Dress Boots, Aukey Power Bank, and More
+Friday's Best Deals: Amazon Echo Sale, Society6 Posters, Roomba i6+, Crash Team Racing + Socks, TriggerPoint Foam Rollers, Pantone Sneakers, and More

-An LG 4K monitor and Google Nest Audio 2-pack lead Friday’s best deals.
+Amazon Echo devices and Society6 posters lead Friday’s best deals.

 Promoted Deal: Walmart+ (15 Days) | Free | Walmart